filviu/blog/content/posts/2011/2011-05-17-shrink-resize-a-lvm-volume.md

 After it boots press ALT+F2 to move to a console.

 Let's see first the layout:

 ```bash
 lvdisplay
 ```

 Let's try and see if the volumes are there:

 ```bash
 ls /dev/vgname/volume
 ```

 On the first try I got nothing so we must enable them:

 ```bash
 vgchange -a y
 ls /dev/vgname/volume
 ```

 Yep, they are all there.

 Before anything else we need to check the volume for errors (resize2fs will not work if you don't)

 ```bash
 e2fsck -f /dev/vgname/volume
 ```

 After that we resize the filesystem:

 ```bash
 resize2fs /dev/vgname/volume 15G
 ```

 **Note that if you resize the volume to a size smaller than the file system it will trim it (the file system) and probably destroy it**
 Above, I reduced the filesystem from 453 to 15gb.
 That is a 438Gb gain.
 Just to be on the safe side I will resize the volume only with 435Gb (leaving play room of over 3Gb which is plenty enough, 1Gb should be sufficient).

 _E.g. if you want your final size to be 15Gb than resize the fs to 14Gb, shrink the logical volume to 15Gb and then grow the file system back._

 ```bash
 lvreduce -L -435G /dev/vgname/volume
 ```

 Let's put whatever was left for safety to use (grow back the file system to the full volume size):

 ```bash
 resize2fs /dev/vgname/volume
 ```

 Just to be on the safe side let's check the filesystem for errors.

 ```bash
 e2fsck -f /dev/vgname/volume
 ```

 If you, like me, have resized the root than now you should reboot, otherwise simply mount back the volume and enjoy the free space by creating new volumes.

-<span style="color: #ff0000"><strong>Remember!
+**Remember!
 I resized a test environment, which didn't matter if it went away.
-If you resize a production system (or anything else with useful data on it) remeber to BACKUP!</strong></span>
+If you resize a production system (or anything else with useful data on it) remeber to BACKUP!**